james-knott/osdpbase/README.md

 - Create a virtualenv for your development and testing then move your code over to a clean folder to push up your changes.

 ## TODO:
-- Make yaml = YAML() global so it is not scattered all over the place.
+- Make yaml = YAML() scope global so it is not scattered all over the place.
 - Move start stop and destroy to one method.
 - Add custom exceptions and assert.
 Basic testing.
 - Add Dropbox sync